-The Tempest is one of my favorite Shakespeare plays, so I would go into Julie Taymor's version eager to see a great adaptation.
+The Tempest is one of my favorite Shakespeare plays, so I went into Julie Taymor's version eager to see a great adaptation.
 This version of The Tempest isn't terrible, but one wonders if Taymor opted to focus more on the visuals than on the text which diminished the story and distracted from one of the great works of literature.

-This storm is caused by the sorceress Prospera (Dame Helen Mirren), the rightful ruler of Milan, who had been forced into exile by Antonio, along with her daughter Miranda (Felicity Jones).
+This storm is caused by the sorceress Prospera (Dame Helen Mirren), the rightful Duchess of Milan, who had been forced into exile by Antonio, along with her daughter Miranda (Felicity Jones).
 On the isle, Prospera is served by her slaves, the spirit Ariel (Ben Whishaw) and the human Caliban (Djimon Hounsou).

 Prospera shall have her revenge.
-With the promise of freedom to Ariel, he creates chaos for the shipwrecked crew, causing them to see monsters on their journey (sparing only the kind Gonzalo).
-Ferdinand and Miranda soon find each other (through Prospera's machinations) and fall instantly in love.
+With the promise of freedom to Ariel, he creates chaos for the shipwrecked crew, causing them to see monsters on their journey, sparing only the kind Gonzalo.
+Ferdinand and Miranda soon find each other through Prospera's machinations and fall instantly in love.
 Caliban, resenting his enslavement, is discovered by Stephano and Trinculo, mistakes the former for a god, and plans revolution.
 Eventually, all's well that ends well, with Prospera forgiving those who betrayed her, saving Alonzo from the plots of Antonio and Sebastian, and freeing Ariel.

 Whether Carney and Jones were going for making Miranda and Ferdinand a dull, dim couple I cannot say for certain.
 They however, were subtle while the 'comic relief' were so over-the-top I didn't laugh.
 Hounsou was the worst: with his exaggerated body moments and delivery, he fell into the trap of playing Shakespeare as if it were Scripture, to be treated with reverence rather than attempt to make it sound like real speech.
 Molina and Brand weren't funny when the dialogue opened itself up to make the two drunks a great source of laughter.

 Again and again, I couldn't find where the actors could make the script sound like dialogue.
 Instead, they made it sound like it was a Shakespeare performance, treating the words with respect but not bringing it to life.
 We see this with Alonzo's court: the delivery of all of them was one where we could make out that it was a 'performance': grand and slightly exaggerated rather than simple and direct.